csavasegal/csavasegal.github.io/Teaching_materials/OSHER_Winter2025/Lecture_04_Schizophrenia.md

 - Reduced function of **NMDA receptors**, which are essential for glutamate signaling, can impair communication between neurons.
 This disruption may contribute to cognitive deficits, such as memory problems and difficulties in attention and learning.
 - While dopamine dysregulation is traditionally emphasized, the glutamate hypothesis provides an additional layer of complexity, suggesting that schizophrenia may involve a broader network of neurotransmitter imbalances.

+## The Dysconnectivity Hypothesis in Schizophrenia

+The **dysconnectivity hypothesis** of schizophrenia posits that the disorder arises from disrupted functional and structural connectivity between brain regions rather than localized deficits in specific areas.
+This perspective contrasts with earlier models that focused on dysfunction in isolated regions, instead emphasizing aberrant communication across large-scale brain networks.

+### **Origins and Rationale**
+The dysconnectivity hypothesis emerged from neuroimaging and electrophysiological findings showing that schizophrenia is associated with altered coordination of neural activity across distributed brain regions.
+Early studies using **diffusion tensor imaging (DTI)** and **functional magnetic resonance imaging (fMRI)** revealed widespread white matter abnormalities and impaired functional interactions, particularly in networks supporting cognition, perception, and self-referential thought.

+Key aspects of the hypothesis include:
+- **Abnormal long-range connectivity** – Reduced synchrony between distant brain regions, particularly between the **prefrontal cortex (PFC)** and **temporal regions**, contributes to deficits in executive function and auditory hallucinations.
+- **Local hyperconnectivity** – Excessive synchronization within certain circuits, such as those within the **default mode network (DMN)**, may underlie self-referential disturbances and psychotic symptoms.
+- **Imbalance between large-scale networks** – Dysfunction in the coordination between the **DMN, salience network (SN), and central executive network (CEN)** impairs the ability to shift between internally and externally directed cognitive processes.

+### **Neural Basis of Dysconnectivity**
+Schizophrenia-related dysconnectivity is thought to arise from a combination of:
+1. **Neurodevelopmental abnormalities** – Disruptions in synaptic pruning, myelination, and interneuron maturation during adolescence may contribute to connectivity deficits.
+2. **Neurotransmitter dysregulation** – Impaired **glutamatergic** (NMDA receptor hypofunction) and **dopaminergic** signaling disrupt neural synchrony, leading to inefficient communication between regions.
+3. **White matter integrity deficits** – Studies using **DTI** have shown reduced **fractional anisotropy (FA)** in major white matter tracts, such as the **uncinate fasciculus** and **corpus callosum**, suggesting impaired structural connectivity.

+### **Implications for Symptoms**
+Dysconnectivity affects various symptom domains in schizophrenia:

+- **Cognitive Symptoms**
+  - Impaired communication between the **prefrontal cortex (PFC)** and **hippocampus** disrupts working memory and executive functioning.
+  - Reduced connectivity within the **central executive network (CEN)** is linked to difficulties in goal-directed behavior.

+- **Positive Symptoms (Hallucinations & Delusions)**
+  - **Aberrant connectivity between auditory cortex and PFC** may underlie auditory hallucinations by impairing self-monitoring mechanisms.
+  - **Hyperconnectivity within the DMN** could contribute to delusional thought patterns by reinforcing maladaptive self-referential processing.

+- **Negative Symptoms (Apathy & Social Withdrawal)**
+  - Disruptions in the **salience network (SN)** reduce motivation and responsiveness to external stimuli.
+  - Impaired connectivity in limbic-prefrontal circuits affects emotional regulation and social cognition.

+### **Clinical and Therapeutic Implications**
+The dysconnectivity hypothesis has reshaped schizophrenia research and treatment approaches.
+Potential applications include:
+- **Targeting network dysfunctions with neurostimulation** – Techniques like **transcranial magnetic stimulation (TMS)** and **transcranial direct current stimulation (tDCS)** aim to modulate connectivity between affected brain regions.
+- **Personalized interventions using connectivity biomarkers** – Advances in machine learning and **resting-state fMRI** may enable individualized treatment based on network-level abnormalities.
+- **Pharmacological approaches** – Beyond traditional dopamine-based treatments, **glutamate-modulating drugs** (e.g., NMDA receptor agonists) may help restore functional connectivity.

+### **Conclusion**
+The dysconnectivity hypothesis provides a framework for understanding schizophrenia as a disorder of **disrupted neural coordination** rather than isolated regional dysfunction.
+This network-based perspective highlights the importance of **integrative approaches** to diagnosis, treatment, and future research into schizophrenia.

+### The Role of the Default Mode Network (DMN) in Schizophrenia
+A growing body of research suggests that dysregulation in large-scale brain networks, particularly the **Default Mode Network (DMN)**, plays a critical role in the disorder’s pathophysiology.

+### **What is the Default Mode Network (DMN)?**
+The DMN is a network of interconnected brain regions that is most active when an individual is at rest and not focused on the external environment.
+It is involved in self-referential thought, mind-wandering, autobiographical memory, and social cognition.
+Key nodes of the DMN include:
+- **Medial Prefrontal Cortex (mPFC)** – associated with self-referential processing.
+- **Posterior Cingulate Cortex (PCC) / Precuneus** – involved in integrating information and maintaining a coherent sense of self.
+- **Angular Gyrus / Inferior Parietal Lobule** – supports episodic memory and perspective-taking.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YV3QuF-2wdw?si=7mKYcVtriqVmEnI0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+### **DMN Dysregulation in Schizophrenia**
+In schizophrenia, abnormalities in the DMN are well-documented and linked to various symptoms of the disorder.
+These alterations include:

+- **Hyperconnectivity within the DMN**
+  Some studies have reported excessive connectivity within DMN regions, particularly between the **mPFC and PCC**, which is correlated with **positive symptoms** such as hallucinations and delusions.
+This overactivity may lead to an impaired ability to distinguish self-generated thoughts from external stimuli, contributing to the loss of reality testing.

+- **Reduced DMN-Salience Network Antagonism**
+  The DMN typically exhibits an inverse relationship with the **Salience Network (SN)**, which helps regulate attention and detect relevant stimuli in the environment.
+In schizophrenia, this balance is often disrupted, leading to inappropriate engagement of the DMN when attention should be directed outward, potentially contributing to cognitive deficits and impaired social functioning.

+- **DMN-Task Positive Network Imbalance**
+  The **Task-Positive Network (TPN)**, which is active during goal-directed tasks, typically suppresses DMN activity.
+However, in schizophrenia, studies suggest a **failure of DMN deactivation** during cognitive tasks, leading to reduced performance in working memory, attention, and executive function.

+### **Clinical Implications**
+Understanding DMN dysfunction in schizophrenia has significant implications for both diagnosis and treatment.
+Functional connectivity analyses of the DMN could serve as potential **biomarkers** for early detection and monitoring of disease progression.
+Additionally, interventions such as **cognitive training, transcranial magnetic stimulation (TMS), and pharmacological treatments** targeting network dysfunctions may help restore balance between intrinsic and extrinsic brain activity.

 ---

 ### **What We Know**